accetto/ubuntu-vnc-xfce-g3/docker/xfce-firefox/README.md

 However, note that the initial `sudo` password will still be persisted in the image history.
 You have to change it inside the container, if you want to keep it really secret.

-Note that all this will not be done, if the script `startup.sh` will not be executed.

 There is the test script `~/tests/test-01.sh` that allows quick check of the current permissions.

 #### Other considerations